 After years of silence, developer Rocksteady finally confirmed last year that its next title is Suicide Squad: Kill the Justice League.

 The British developer lifted the lid on its next game at the DC Fandome presentation in the summer of 2020, but since then the studio has gone right back to being frustratingly tight-lipped about the project.
+We just got to see a bit more of its visuals, though little gameplay (if any) was in the latest preview video (also shown off at a DC Fandome event).

 - Gotham Knights trailer, launch, gameplay and more